 “Meat” and “drink” is God’s law containing prohibitions of meats (Lev 11), but not general prohibitions of drinks, but only for those who took the Nazarite Vow (Numbers 6).
 The Church of God practiced this see Acts 21:23-26.

 The examination of the text, just taking it for what it is in the Greek reads, “ ‘of the Sabbaths.’
 The word Sabbath in the Old Testament is applied not only to the seventh day, but to all the days of holy rest that were observed by the Hebrews, and particularly to the beginning and close of their great festivals.
-There is, doubtless, reference to those days in this place, since the word is used in the plural number…If he had used the word in the singular number - “the Sabbath,” it would then, of course, have been clear that he meant…But the use of the term in the plural number, and the connection, show that he had his eye on the great number of days which were observed by the Hebrews as festivals…” (Barnes Notes, emphasis added).
-Of course this source believes like other because of the misunderstanding of the text, of the “shadow” which many believe means the Holy days and the Sabbath which it does not.
+There is, doubtless, reference to those days in this place, since the word is used in the plural number…If he had used the word in the singular number – ‘the Sabbath,’ it would then, of course, have been clear that he meant…But the use of the term in the plural number, and the connection, show that he had his eye on the great number of days which were observed by the Hebrews as festivals…” (Barnes Notes, emphasis added).

-Jameison Fausett and Brown commentary as well recognizes this word meaning, “SABBATHS” (not ‘the sabbaths’) of the Day of Atonement and feast of tabernacles”
+Jameison Fausett and Brown commentary also recognizes this word meaning, “SABBATHS” (not ‘the Sabbaths’) of the Day of Atonement and feast of tabernacles”

 Many translations like the Moffatt, the Ferrar Fenton, Young’s, Webster, Mudock, MKJV, LITV and others all have “Sabbaths.”
 Keeping with the context of Hosea, and the Greek word “Sabbaton.”